taustation-fan/taustation-fan.github.io/README.md

 Many new players seem to have a very hard time doing combat in the ruins, so I'd recommend to wait until you have reached level 6, which comes with access to much better weapons and armor.

+Starting from level 5, you can also *Enter the Sewers*.
+This gives you a list of opponents that you can attack in order, with the second becoming available once the first has been defeated, and so on.

+In contrast to
+*Look for trouble*, the reward is shown before you attack the opponent, and can include bonds.
+These opponents tend to be much stronger than the ones from *Look for trouble*; for example on Yards of Gadani, a level 10 station, *Look for trouble* opponents go up to level 12, but *Sewers* opponents go up to level 22, with physical stats between 30 and 40, and equipped with tier 4 weapons.
+The final opponent also gives you random reward, which can be an item or a bond package.

 ### Pursue a Career